 Tummy tuck surgery, which is known as Abdominoplasty in medical terms removes excess fat and skin,restoring the weakened muscles in the process to create an abdominal profile which is smoother and tighter than the original.

 Tummy tucks are especially useful for people who have a tendency for fat retention in the waist area.
-A tummy tuck should however not be considered an alternative for the weight loss programmes or treatments.
+A tummy tuck should however not be considered an alternative for the weight loss programs or treatments.
 The results of tummy tucks, though technically permanent tend to be heavily affected if the person’s weight fluctuates a lot.

 Hence, people considering a strict weight loss regimen or pregnancy should not go for tummy tucks.